-Dry cleaners that still use PERC must follow federal, state, and local regulations to keep PERC vapors at a low level in their shops and out of neighboring homes and businesses.
-Employers must also protect workers from PERC exposure.
+Dry cleaners that still use PERC must follow New York State regulations to keep PERC vapors at a low level.
+Employers must protect workers from PERC exposure.

-Air test results for PERC are measured in milligrams per cubic meter of air (mg/m3) or parts per million (ppm).
+Air test results for PERC are measured in micrograms per cubic meter of air (µg/m3) or parts per billion (ppb).

-In homes, the New York State Department of Health recommends that the average air level of PERC not exceed 0.03 mg/m3 (0.004 ppm).
-Levels above 0.03 mg/m3 may indicate that dry cleaning equipment is not operating properly and needs to be fixed.
+In homes, the New York State Department of Health recommends the average air level of PERC not exceed 30 µg/m3 (4.4 ppb).
+High levels may indicate that dry cleaning equipment is not operating properly and needs to be fixed.